Skip to main content

 During the concert, you could make a speech about BHF and why you’ve decided to raise money for us.

-We offer free lifesaving CPR skills through our Classroom RevivR tool.
-The tool is designed for secondary school students and can easily be used by teachers.
+• learning free lifesaving CPR skills at school using our free Classroom RevivR tool, which is designed for secondary school students (and can easily be used by teachers).